Sheridan students' sustainable farming game wins Innovation Award at Intel showcase

 This isn’t the first time Sheridan Game Design students have been recognized on big stages.
 Last year at the IUGS, when Canadian post-secondary institutions were eligible to participate for the first time, a team from Sheridan was selected as finalists.
 They showcased their game, Mission Control, designed in response to a design challenge by the York Regional Police.
 Sheridan has also placed well at past LevelUp Competitions in Toronto and Ubisoft’s Future Women in Games and NEXT Competitions.

-Pictured top right: A photo of the educational game, LightFarm, designed by Sheridan Honours Bachelor of Game Design students.
+Pictured top: A photo of the educational game, LightFarm, designed by Sheridan Honours Bachelor of Game Design students.

 Pictured above left (from left to right): The Sheridan student team who created Light Farm.
 Sukhraj Johal, Tibi Leonov, William Lu, Ata Dogan, Peter Lu.